maxbusboom/vibe_coding/README.md

 - Arrow Up (or W) to accelerate
 - Arrow Left/Right (or A/D) to rotate

+## Play Online

+You can play the game online at: https://your-username.github.io/ass-teroids/

 ## Installation

 1. Clone this repository